-As we enter into the practice of prayer the Holy Spirit will at times lead us into deeper expressions of the Spirit.
+As we exercise simple tongues the Holy Spirit will at times lead us into deeper expressions of the Spirit.
 The Bible speaks of these as ‘groanings’.
 Many have not ventured into these realms of prayer because unfortunately they have become alien to many in the modern church.

 The prayer vocabulary of the early church included words such as ‘great conflict and inward struggle’ (Col 2:1), ‘striving’ and ‘labouring’ (Col 4:12-13), ‘travail’ (Gal 4:19), ‘strong crying and tears’ (Heb 5:7).

 Real fervent labour in prayer was not foreign to the people of God in Biblical times, nor to our Lord who agonised in the garden as He interceded on behalf of mankind (Luke 22:44).
 Such prayer is costly and requires a giving of self to the Holy Ghost, yet as we yield great deliverances can be released.
 At times the groans and cries may be loud and expressive, at others inward yearnings and longings too deep for human expression.
 All however consume the heart of the intercessor with Christ’s passion.

 Paul records in Romans that at times the Holy Spirit will intercede through us with holy ‘groanings’ (Romans 8:26).
 The heartcry is so intense that words can no longer express such infinite yearning.
 All that is left are groanings of the heart, impossible to describe by human wisdom, but understood by God (Romans 8:27).

 At times this inward groaning becomes so intense that the Scriptures liken it to the travail of a mother during childbirth.
 Paul spoke of travailing in prayer in Galatians 4:19:

 “My little children, of whom I travail in birth again until Christ be formed in you,” (Gal 4:19 KJV)